Guidance for Taxi and Private Hire Car/Driver Licence Holders

 Medicals (renewal applications only)

 We are mindful of the pressures that the NHS and GPs are currently experiencing.
 On that basis you can submit your application without this information.
 Please declare if you have had any medical issues since your last application that we need to know about.
 Provided we have no cause for concern your renewal application will be processed and a licence issued.
-You will be required to provide a medical within 3 months.
-We may extend this time limit if COVID-19 continues to impact on NHS services.
+You will be required to provide a medical at a later date.
 You will be contacted directly if this affects you.

 Protective measures for taxis and private hire vehicles